VoltDB/voltdb-client-nodejs/README.md

 Installation
 ============
 Run NPM to install all the dependencies for the driver itself.
-The example application does not automatically install its dependencies, so do `npm install` in the example/voter/voter folder as well.
+The example application does not automatically install its dependencies, so do `npm install` in both the directory where the node.js driver is installed and the example/voter/voter folder as well.

     npm install